$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Introduction

-As another example, the Toda lattice hierarchy \cite{UT} also has a Lax representation defined on a coupled Lie algebra of the form $\fg$.
-This hierarchy is known to be equipped with three compatible Hamiltonian structures found by Carlet \cite{Carlet}, but the reduction property of its Hamiltonian structures has not been considered before.
-We will show below that the Toda lattice hierarchy possesses infinitely many bi-Hamiltonian structures, and, under suitable constraint such bi-Hamiltonian structures are reduced to those of the extended bigraded Toda hierarchies \cite{Ca06, CDZ}.
+As the second example, the Toda lattice hierarchy \cite{UT} has a Lax representation on a coupled Lie algebra of the form $\fg$ consisting of shift operators.
+For this hierarchy, there are three compatible Hamiltonian structures found by Carlet \cite{Carlet}, but the reduction property of their Hamiltonian structures has not been considered before.
+By using an $R$-matrix introduced in the present paper, we will show that the Toda lattice hierarchy possesses infinitely many bi-Hamiltonian structures labeled by arbitrary positive-integer pairs $(N,M)$.
+Particularly, such Hamiltonian structures in the case $N=M=1$ are similar, but not the same, with those given in \cite{Carlet}.
+Furthermore, we will show that the bi-Hamiltonian structure labeled by $(N,M)$ for the Toda lattice hierarchy is reduced to that for the extended $(N,M)$-bigraded Toda hierarchy \cite{Ca06, CDZ} under suitable constraint.

-Our motivation is also from the study of Frobenius manifold.
-The concept of Frobenius manifold was introduced by Dubrovin to give a geometrical description of WDVV equations in topological field theory \cite{Du}.
-In the finite-dimensional case, Frobenius manifolds link integrable hierarchies with relevant research branches via the fact that with an arbitrary Frobenius manifold there is an associated bi-Hamiltonian structure of hydrodynamic type \cite{Du, DZ}.
-In 2009, by considering the Hamiltonian structures of the Toda lattice hierarchy, Carlet, Dubrovin and Mertens \cite{CDM} proposed the first example of infinite-dimensional Frobenius manifold.
-To find more infinite-dimensional Frobenius manifolds as well to consider their relation with Frobenius manifolds of finitely dimensions, it is natural to study the Hamiltonian structures of hierarchies like the Toda lattice hierarchy and clarify their reductions.